How to Create a Yoga Space at Home

-If you have loud roommates or street noise, you will want to have a space which avoids or minimizes these distractions.
-Turn off phones, alarms and other noise-makers.
+If you have loud roommates or street noise, you will want to have space that avoids or minimizes these distractions.
+Turn off phones, alarms, and other noise-makers.

 Find a Focal Point

-It's easier to breathe into a focused area than it is a blank wall.
-Choose a statue of Buddha, a painting of a lotus flower or other personal object to capture your focus.
-You'll want to consider multiple focal points as you transition between poses.
-If dedicating a room for your practice, consider decorating the walls of your space in association with the north, south, east and west.
+It’s easier to breathe into a focused area than it is a blank wall.
+Choose a statue of Buddha, a painting of a lotus flower, or other personal objects to capture your focus.
+You’ll want to consider multiple focal points as you transition between poses.
+If dedicating a room for your practice, consider decorating the walls of your space in association with the north, south, east, and west.

 Avoid Creating a Busy Space

 Too many objects in your space will serve as a distraction and limit your movement.
 Too little in a space can lead to restlessness.
 Be careful not to use too many bold colors.
 Stay with calming blue and earth tones with wall paint and decorations.
 Too many patterns distract the eyes and the mind.

 We all have different definitions of business.
 Go with what makes you the most comfortable while considering the function of the space.
 Keeping your space simple will lead to less clutter.
 You don’t want to think of your yoga space as a chore.

 This also helps you avoid clutter as you personalize your practice space.
 For those dependent on yoga videos, this is a great time to repurpose an older television.
 Add plants to the room to achieve mindfulness, circulate oxygen and cleanse toxins from the air, while assisting you with connecting to the Earth.